yike5460/intelli-ops/web/README.md

 ## Multiplex the website to GitHub Pages

+We are multiplexing the same code base in folder web to two different destinations:
-We use GitHub Actions to deploy the website to GitHub Pages.
-The workflow file is defined in `.github/workflows/github-pages.yml`.
+- GitHub Pages: using GitHub Actions to deploy the website to GitHub Pages.
+The workflow file is defined in `.github/workflows/github-pages.yml`, note to add create GitHub page in the repository settings and set gh-pages as the source branch.
+- Vercel: using Vercel to host the website.
+The configuration is in `vercel.json`.

+Note we add `.vercelignore` to configure Vercel to ignore the gh-pages branch entirely. thus avoid unnecessary build in Vercel.